-Examples of the calculation procedures are given in Appendix 6.
+Examples of the calculation procedures are given in Annex 6.

-Emissions calculation on a molar basis, in accordance with Annex 7 of gtr No. [xx] concerning the exhaust emission test protocol for Non-Road Mobile Machinery (NRMM), is permitted with the prior agreement of the type approval authority.
+Emissions calculation on a molar basis in accordance with Annex 7 of gtr No. [xx] (NRMM), is permitted with the prior agreement of the type approval or certification authority.

 8.1.
 Dry/wet correction